Friday 18th May 2012

 We’ve been answering a lot of questions from people about regenerative breaking in the past few weeks.
 The high school students at Watchung Hills Regional High School were particularly keen.
 So, what is regenerative breaking and how helpful is it?

-Michael prepared a graphic animation showing how the power flows – if you have a modern web browser you should see it below – click play:
+Michael prepared a graphic animation showing how the power flows – click play:

 Power – We all know how this part works – you press the go pedal and you’re off!
 Power flows from the battery to the motor to push the wheels – the motor is connected to the wheels via a set of fixed gears.

 Coast – On the ActiveE, the accelerator can be lifted off a little so that the car is neither accelerating nor decelerating – a bit like in an old fashioned car when you’re just holding speed on the flat.
 If you’ve never driven an electric car, it’s all the same so far.
 Except – and this is big – when you’re coasting in an EV you’re using absolutely no power at all.
 The motor and gears in an electric drivetrain are so light and free-spinning that they don’t really slow the car down at all.
 Even an old fashioned car coasting along in Neutral (N on the PRDNL (btw: That’s pronounced “Prundel” in old English)) might slow down faster because of the heavy gearbox.
 They can have as many as fourteen heavy gears spinning round – much more if your car is fitted with a Prundel.